Sign up to our mailing list to discover the future of beauty and wellness.

 01.05.21 (Updated 23.11.22)

-Dr Paul Clayton graduated summa cum laude in Medical Pharmacology from Edinburgh University, prior to obtaining his PhD.
-A former Chair of the Forum on Food & Health (UK), and Senior Scientific Advisor to the UK government’s Committee on the Safety of Medicines, he is currently a Fellow of the Institute of Food, Brain & Behaviour (Oxford) and LYMA's Director of Science.
+Prof. Paul Clayton graduated summa cum laude in Medical Pharmacology from Edinburgh University, prior to obtaining his PhD.
+A former Chair of the Forum on Food & Health (UK), and Senior Scientific Advisor to the UK government’s Committee on the Safety of Medicines and LYMA's Director of Science.

 Most of us struggle to reach our five fruit and veg a day, but the Victorians easily hit eight to ten, and all seasonal and organic.
 Root vegetables - think potatoes, Jerusalem artichokes, turnips and carotene-rich carrots - were the order of the day.
 Onions were a staple in the daily diet and featured in most savoury dishes, as were modern day superfoods watercress, beetroot, and cabbage - all off which are packed with vitamins, minerals and nutrients vital to human health.
 Fruit wise, apples were consumed almost year round by everybody, and cherries were popular when they were in season.

 "Due to their high levels of physical activity, the Victorians ate two to three times as much as we do, and their diet was largely plant-based.
 This meant they got substantial amounts of fibre, vitamins, minerals and, most importantly, the plant or phyto-nutrients known to protect against degenerative diseases.
 Effectively, they ate a super-Mediterranean diet.
 This made them 90% less likely to develop cancer, dementia and coronary artery disease than we are today," Prof. Clayton explains.